hortom/grid-task/README.md

 * `CONSECUTIVE_COUNT`: How many consecutive numbers should be found.
 * `ONLY_SORTED_NUMBERS`: Only consecutive AND sorted numbers are allowed.
 If this is `false` then the numbers shouldn't be in order.
 E.g. [3, 5, 2, 1, 8] will be accepted too.

-During the implementation, I tried to avoid unnecessary re-rendering.
-To achieve this, 2-2 CSS animations have been created per colour.
-In this way, I can also achieved that the animation is triggered every time a user clicks on a cell regardless of the frequency of the clicks - all click will initiate a flashing animation.
+During the implementation, I tried to avoid unnecessary re-rendering and using CSS animation, that is why `shouldComponentUpdate()` and `key` property are used.
+In React, to restart a CSS animation can be achieved with using different `key` property per animation.
+In this way, the animation is triggered every time a user clicks on a cell regardless of the frequency of the clicks - all click will initiate a flashing animation.

 The main Cell component and `.ts` files with logic have tests.
 For the "how to run the tests", please see blow.